thradams/conio/README.md

 This library implements (parts) the of old Turbo C conio.h See header file for suported functions.

+To avoid name conflicts a prefix "c_" was added into the original functions.

 Help wanted for linux!

 ## How to try the orignal samples?